2026 Western District Health Service Graduate Nurse Program

 PMCV video interview

-PMCV require you to complete an online video interview anytime between 10am Monday 7th July and 5pm Thursday 10th July.
-This is to be recorded via the PMCV site.
+PMCV require you to complete an online video interview.
+This is to be recorded via the PMCV website.

-PMCV have some helpful information on preparing for your interview and tips on their website.
+PMCV has some helpful information on preparing for your interview and tips on their website.

 WDHS will review the video interview for shortlisted candidates.